 In terms of fitness, there is also the lack of lap tracking for swimming on Lite and while Fitbit Coach provides on-screen workouts on Versa, the on-screen sessions won’t run on Lite.

 When it comes to non-fitness features, its clear as day that neither of these two come even close to the Apple Watch.
 But they give it a decent attempt with notifications (calls, texts, calendar events push notifications from your favourite apps) and an app store.

 Versa goes further with 2.5GB built-in storage for music.
 This is enough for around 300 songs and is an important point in its favour.
 It also has an NFC chip which stores credit card information so you can leave your wallet behind.
 Everything else is pretty much the same.

 Fitbit Versa or Versa Lite: The bottom line

 Versa and Versa Lite are fully featured fitness watches which pack a lot under the hood.
-You won’t go wrong with either of them as they are well suited for tracking your fitness 24/7, and are also swim proof.
+You won’t go wrong with either of them if you’re looking for a buddy to keep tabs on your fitness.
+Both are also swim proof.